 Although Atlantic sturgeon are capable of ranging widely along the Atlantic coast and of movement throughout DPS (Erickson et al. 2011), tagging and genetic studies indicate high site fidelity in natal rivers and very low gene flow among populations (Dovel and Berggren 1983, Savoy and Pacileo 2003, Grunwald et al. 2008).
 The fact that adult sturgeon return to their natal river to spawn (Collins et al. 2000, Grunwald et al. 2008), reduces the likelihood of impacting individuals from the four other DPS.
 Furthermore, the infrequency with which Atlantic sturgeon spawn (1-5 years for males and 2-5 years for females) further reduces the potential effects of bridge construction on Atlantic sturgeon from the New York Bight DPS.
 That is, since only a subset of adult sturgeon migrate to spawning grounds in the Hudson River during a given year, the remainder of the adult sturgeon should be unaffected.
-Use of the Hudson River by sturgeon from DPS outside of the New York is a possibility (ASSRT 2007), however, the abundance of these individuals in the Hudson River relative to sturgeon from the New York Bight DPS is unknown, but likely to be low.
+Use of the Hudson River by sturgeon from DPS outside of the New York is a possibility (ASSRT 2007), however, the abundance of these individuals in the Hudson River relative to sturgeon from the New York Bight DPS is likely to be low.

 Based on the best available information, the potential impacts of bridge construction on Atlantic sturgeon are greatest for individuals from the New York Bight DPS and much less likely for individuals from the four other DPS, despite the potential for Atlantic sturgeon to disperse widely among Atlantic coastal habitats and throughout DPS.
-Support for this conclusion comes primarily from recent tagging studies demonstrating that the majority of Atlantic sturgeon from the Hudson River remain within the New York Bight and coastal Chesapeake DPS, and from genetic studies that have shown distinct populations among DPS, low gene flow among populations and high site fidelity for natal rivers.
+Support for this conclusion comes primarily from recent tagging studies demonstrating that the majority of Atlantic sturgeon from the Hudson River remain within the New York Bight and from genetic studies that have shown distinct populations among DPS, low gene flow among populations and high site fidelity for natal rivers.
+Finally, NMFS (2012) has recently determined that Atlantic sturgeon in the action area are likely to originate from three DPSs at the following frequencies: Gulf of Maine 6%; New York Bight 92%; and Chesapeake Bay 2%.